Scientists Reveal Why You Need to Stop Being Such a Flake

-Of course, it goes without saying that some people’s reasons for cancelling an event may be caused by social anxiety disorder.
+Of course, it goes without saying that some people’s reasons for cancelling an event may be caused by a social anxiety disorder.

-According to NHS Choices, this is one of the most common anxiety disorders, and is much more intense than “shyness”.
+According to NHS Choices, this is one of the most common anxiety disorders and is much more intense than “shyness”.

 “They fear doing or saying something they think will be embarrassing or humiliating, such as blushing, sweating or appearing incompetent.”

-Signs of social anxiety disorder include:
+Signs of a social anxiety disorder include:

 - Dreading social activities, such as meeting strangers, talking in groups or conversations, speaking on the telephone, talking to authority figures, working, eating or drinking with company, shopping